 You can be paid via direct deposit through:

-- A verified Paypal account.
+- A verified PayPal account.
 Restrictions may apply to some countries.
-You'll be required to log into your Paypal account upon choosing Paypal as your payment method.
+You'll be required to log into your Paypal account upon choosing PayPal as your payment method.

 - A bank account, depending on your country of residence and selected currency.
-Bank transfers are only available to Australian, US, and UK bank accounts. *Our system will only accept bank accounts with letters or numbers, so please make sure you’re entering your details with no spaces or dashes!
+Bank transfers are only available to Australian, US, and UK bank accounts. *The system will only accept bank accounts with letters or numbers, so please make sure you’re entering your details with no spaces or dashes!

 |Remember: you can’t change your currency, so be sure to choose this carefully at sign up.|